szfidel/web-profile/content/_index.md

-# Hello, I'm Fidel
+# Hello, welcome to my website!

-Welcome to my blog where I write about Linux (especially Debian), data analytics, and software development.
-I love working with Python, SQL, and various command-line tools.
+I'm a data analyst who loves building things with Python, SQL, and Linux.
+I write about projects I'm working on, tools I discover, and whatever catches my interest in the tech world.

-Feel free to explore my posts below and get in touch if you have any questions!
+Feel free to browse around and drop me a line if you want to chat!